-Wairau zone substation is supplied via a 220 kV/ 33 kV interconnecting transformer from the CXP that is co-located at Wairau zone substation.
-Three 110 kV lines from the Albany GXP 110 kV node connect directly to three 110 kV/ 33 kV transformers at Wairau zone substation.
+Wairau zone substation is supplied via a 220 kV/ 33 kV interconnecting transformer from the GXP that is co-located at Wairau zone substation.
+Three Vector 110 kV subtransmission lines from the Albany GXP 110 kV node connect directly to three 110 kV/ 33 kV transformers at Wairau zone substation.
 The Wairau zone substation supply area includes Wairau Valley, Glenfield, Devonport, Bayswater, Takapuna, Northcote, Birkenhead, and Beach Haven.
 The customer base in this area is largely residential but many commercial customers exist in the Wairau Valley, Takapuna, and Highbury areas.

-3.5.3 HENDERSON AND HEPBURN GXP
+3.5.2 HENDERSON AND HEPBURN GXP

 Vector takes supply from the Henderson 33 kV bus via two 220 kV/33 kV transformers.
-Ten zone substations are supplied from this CXP.
-The supply area covers Ranui, Swanson, Woodford, Hobsonville including Hobsonville Point, Westgate, Te Atatu, Riverhead, Greenhithe and Simpson Rd.
+Ten zone substations are supplied from this GXP.
+The supply area covers Ranui, Swanson, Woodford, Hobsonville including Hobsonville Point, Westgate, Te Atatu, Riverhead, Greenhithe9 and Simpson Rd.
 The Henderson area is one of the major growth areas in the Auckland region with major residential greenfields developments at Hobsonville Point as well as in Whenuapai, Riverhead, Kumeu, Westgate and Red Hills to the west.
 The customer base in the Henderson area is largely residential but the Westgate commercial area is rapidly expanding with logistics centres and large datacentres.
-This is driving load demand.
+This is driving rapid and extensive load demand.